 Balance & COSAs In the Know

-At the bottom of every page on COSA-Recovery website is a sign up for the “Balance” and “COSAs In The Know”. http://cosa-recovery.org/
+At the bottom of every page on COSA-Recovery website is a sign up for the “Balance” and “COSAs In The Know”. https://cosa-recovery.org/

 The “Balance” is a bi-monthly (usually) publication that focuses on a specific topic (usually), current news or upcoming events, and the Step and Tradition of the month.